Detailed course offerings (Time Schedule) are available for

 CEE 483 Drinking Water Treatment (3)

 Studies scientific, engineering, and regulatory principles underlying drinking water treatment; development of conceptual models for how and why treatment processes work and mathematical models describing their performance under various design and operating scenarios; field trips to water treatment systems.
-Prerequisite: CEE 357.
+Prerequisite: CEE 350 or CEE 357.
 Offered: A.

 View course details in MyPlan: CEE 483